 Harness for running the W3C web-platform-tests against various products

-wptrunner is a harness for running the W3C web-platform-tests testsuite.
+This harness is designed for running the W3C web-platform-tests testsuite_.

 wptrunner is expected to be installed into a virtualenv using pip.
 For development, it can be installed using the -e option: